Emergency aid in the Middle East conflict

 Humanitarian crisis in Gaza

-In October 2023, the Middle East conflict escalated.
-Since then, there has been an unprecedented humanitarian crisis in the Gaza Strip.
+Despite the agreed ceasefire, the situation in the Gaza Strip remains dire.
 Over two million people are in urgent need of help, including countless children.

-Together with a partner organisation, Help provides emergency aid for families from Gaza: we supply them with relief supplies and psychological support, for example.
+Together with a partner organisation, Help provides emergency aid to families from Gaza: we provide them with rent subsidies for warm and safe accommodation, distribute relief supplies and enable psychological and medical care.

 How is Help providing support in Gaza?

-In cooperation with our partner organisation, we provide urgently needed emergency aid for people from Gaza.
-We are currently supporting Palestinian families in Cairo who have been able to flee the Gaza Strip.
-Our focus is on the care of children and mothers.
+In cooperation with our partner organisation, we provide emergency aid to people from Gaza.
+We are currently supporting Palestinian families in Cairo who have fled the Gaza Strip.
+Our focus is on providing for children and mothers.
+This is how we help:

 In the first year following the escalation of the Middle East conflict, we worked with local partners to distribute hot meals and food parcels to families in need in the Gaza Strip.
 In total, we were able to provide around 74,000 people with food.
 We also strengthened medical care in the Gaza Strip by bringing first aid kits and other medical supplies across the border.